 Take a Minute for Advocacy Each Month

-January - Jot a note to your elected officials, members, donors, and friends.
-Share your calendar year-end attendance and thank them for their support over the last 12 months.
+- Write a note to your elected officials, members, donors, and friends.
+Share data on the impact of your previous years' programs and thank them for their support over the last 12 months.
 Prepare for the coming year with a visitor count system, guest register, and guest comment box.
 Check out the AASLH Visitors Count! tools

-February - Attend an advocacy-related meeting at any level - community, county, state or national.
+- Attend an advocacy-related meeting at any level - community, county, state or national.
 Remind elected officials of the work your museum does as a community resource and economic asset.
 Use the Advocate from Anywhere

-March - Finalize your annual programming and share the schedule with your elected officials, members, friends, and donors.
+- Finalize your annual programming and share the schedule with your elected officials, members, friends, and donors.
 Remind them of the many ways your museum impacts the community, county and state.
 March is Iowa History Month, Women's History Month, Irish American Heritage Month - create special exhibits, events, or programming around these themes and invite broad participation.
 Check out the History Relevance

-May - Send an invitation to your elected officials and their staff inviting them to participate in your museum's seasonal festivities.
+- Send an invitation to your elected officials and their staff inviting them to participate in your museum's seasonal festivities.
 May is Jewish American Heritage Month - create special exhibits, events, or programming around these themes and invite broad participation.

-July - Send a card to your elected officials and let them know how attendance is going for the year.
-Thank them for their support.
+- Send a card to your elected officials and thank them for their support of funding for the museum industry.

-December - Plan a special holiday event at your museum for elected officials to thank them for the support and interest they have shown to the cultural community in your area.
+- Plan a holiday event at your museum and invite elected officials.
+Thank them for the support and interest they have shown to the cultural community in your area.
 Prepare your museum's economic impact statement for use during the upcoming advocacy session.
-Log into the Iowa Museum Association's website (members only area) and fill out the economic data survey to assist in the IMA's statewide advocacy efforts on behalf of Iowa's museums.